-If you want to try out Plesk on DigitalOcean, you can choose the smallest possible droplet (1 GB/1 vCPU), which is sufficient for testing.
+If you want to try out Plesk on DigitalOcean, you can choose the smallest possible droplet (1 GB/1 vCPU under the Standard plan), which is sufficient for testing.
 If later you find yourself running out of resources, you can upgrade your droplet.

-- Choose the datacenter region.
+Choose a datacenter region.
 If you plan to host small business websites, we recommend choosing the zone closest to their geographic location to reduce page load times for local visitors.

-- Click New SSH key to add a new SSH key or select a previously added key (if you have any).
+Alternatively, you can use an SSH key for logging in.
+To do so, add a new SSH key by clicking New SSH key or select a previously added key (if you have any).